 In an exchange economy, agents exchange resources based on a price system.
-We will denote a price vector by $p$, where $p\in\RR^m_+$ and $1^\top p = 1$ (the normalization accounts for the fact that only relative prices matter).
+We denote a price vector by $p$, where $p\in\RR^m_+$ and $1^\top p = 1$ (the normalization accounts for the fact that only relative prices matter).
 Here $p_j$ denotes the price for resource $j$.
 Given a price vector $p$, an agent $i$ has a \emph{budget} $p^\top \ve_i$, which is the \emph{monetary} value of her endowment according to the prices in $p$.
-As this is an economy, a rational agent will then seek to maximize her utility under her budget.
-Precisely, she may purchase some resources $x_i\in d_i(p)$, where
+As this is an economy, a rational agent will then seek to maximize her utility under her budget:

-While generally $d_i(p)$ is a set, for simplicity we will assume it is a singleton and treat $d_i$ as a function which outputs an allocation for agent $i$.
+While generally, the preferred allocations $d_i(p)$ form a set, for simplicity we will assume it is a singleton and treat $d_i$ as a function which outputs an allocation for agent $i$.
 This is justified under very general conditions~\citep{mas1995microeconomic,varian1992microeconomic}.
-We will refer to $d_i(p)$ chosen in the above manner as the agent $i$'s demand for prices $p$.
+We refer to $d_i(p)$ chosen in the above manner as the agent $i$'s demand for prices $p$.

-\paragraph{Competitive equilibria---definition, existence and uniqueness:} A seemingly natural way to allocate resources to agents is to set prices $p$ for each resource, and have the agents maximize their utility under this price system.
+\paragraph{Competitive equilibria -- definition, existence and uniqueness:} A natural way to allocate resources to agents is to set prices $p$ for the resources, and have the agents maximize their utility under this price system.
 That is, we allocate $x(p)=(x_1,\dots,x_n)$.
-Unfortunately, such an allocation may be infeasible, and even if it were, it may not be Pareto-efficient (to be described shortly).
-However, under certain conditions, we may be able to find a \emph{competitive equilibrium} (CE), where the prices have both properties.
-We formally define a CE below.
+Unfortunately, such an allocation may be infeasible, and even if it were, it may not result in an efficient allocation.
+However, under certain conditions, we can compute a \emph{competitive equilibrium} (CE), where the prices have both of the desired properties: